Physics-50/Module-1/docs/week2.md

 **“Reasonable” is subjective.
 We don't expect for the purposes of our Module 1 that you will take hundreds of data points.
 But if taking 5 more data points will result in a stronger conclusion, then we encourage you to do so!
 It is also important to recognize that statistical analysis is not valid for very small numbers of data points.
 As a rough guide we would not consider a statistical analysis relying on less than 5 data points to be valid and therefore recommend you collect no fewer than 5 data points for each mass.*

 When analyzing data keep in mind that the data points' error bars do not need to all overlap for the data to be in agreement.
-A rule of thumb is that **a data point that agrees with some value wll fall within one error bar of that value roughly two-thirds of the time.** We will learn more about this in the coming weeks.
+A rule of thumb is that **a data point that agrees with some value has a roughly two-thirds chance of falling within one error bar of that value.** We will learn more about this in the coming weeks.

 ## Before you leave lab today